chris-moreton/username-generator/README.md

 # Simple username generator

-This is a super-simple username generator, generating names such as "Dumpy-Marigold" or "Lovely-Lampshade".
+This is a super-simple username generator, generating names such as "Juicy Falcon" or "Super Pink Osprey".

 Add to project using Composer
 -----------------------------